MinecraftPro-glitch/Simple-Network-Turbowarp/README.md

 	1. Go to TurboWarp.
 	2. Click the Extensions menu.
 	3. Select “Load Extension from URL” (MAKE SURE TO CHECK THE "RUN WITHOUT SANDBOX" BOX).
-	4. Paste the raw URL of the .js file containing the extension.
+	4. Copy and paste the extension code into the "Text" tab or load the extension from the file
 	5. Start using your new GET/POST blocks!

 ⸻